baasbox/docs/SDK/iOS/ios_sdk.rst

 	}];

-This returns an array of objects of class ``BAAFile`` and an error.
+This returns an array of objects of the ``BAAFile`` class and an error.
 The suggested pattern within the block is to manipulate returned data if the error is ``nil``, and to deal with the error otherwise.